Hotels4Teams

 What are the closest hotels to Stratton Mountain Golf Course?

-The closest hotels to Stratton Mountain Golf Course are Stratton Mountain Resort (0.05 mi), The Black Bear Lodge at Stratton Mountain Resort (0.05 mi), and Vantage Point Villas at Stratton Mountain Resort (0.71 mi).
+The closest hotel to Stratton Mountain Golf Course is The Black Bear Lodge at Stratton Mountain Resort (0.05 mi, from $149/night) — a 2-minute drive.
+Other nearby options include Stratton Mountain Resort (0.05 mi, from $398/night) and Vantage Point Villas at Stratton Mountain Resort (0.71 mi, from $249/night).

 Are there any walkable hotels near Stratton Mountain Golf Course?

-Yes — 2 hotels are within walking distance: Stratton Mountain Resort (0.05 mi) and The Black Bear Lodge at Stratton Mountain Resort (0.05 mi).
+Yes — 2 hotels are within walking distance: The Black Bear Lodge at Stratton Mountain Resort (0.05 mi, from $149/night) and Stratton Mountain Resort (0.05 mi, from $398/night).
+The closest is about a 1-minute walk.

 Which hotels near Stratton Mountain Golf Course are good for families?